feross/buffer/README.md

 - Does not modify any browser prototypes.
 - All tests from the original `buffer-browserify` project pass, plus additional ones.

-## How does it work?
+## how does it work?

 The `Buffer` constructor returns instances of `Uint8Array` that are augmented with function properties for all the Buffer API functions.
 We use `Uint8Array` so that square bracket notation works as expected -- it returns a single octet.

 By augmenting the instances, we can avoid modifying the `Uint8Array` prototype.

-## Important Differences
+## important Differences

-- **Use `Buffer.isBuffer` instead of `instanceof Buffer`.** The Buffer constructor returns a `Uint8Array` (as discussed above) for performance reasons, so `instanceof Buffer` won't work.
+### Use `Buffer.isBuffer` instead of `instanceof Buffer`.

+The Buffer constructor returns a `Uint8Array` (as discussed above) for performance reasons, so `instanceof Buffer` won't work.
 In node `Buffer.isBuffer` just does `instanceof Buffer`, but in browserify we use a `Buffer.isBuffer` shim that detects our special `Uint8Array`-based Buffers.

-- **Don't rely on `slice()` to modify the memory of the parent buffer.** If the browser is using the Typed Array implementation then modifying a buffer created by `slice()` will modify the original memory, [just like in Node](http://nodejs.org/api/buffer.html#buffer_buf_slice_start_end).
+### Don't rely on `slice()` to modify the memory of the parent buffer.

+If the browser is using the Typed Array implementation then modifying a buffer created by `slice()` will modify the original memory, [just like in Node](http://nodejs.org/api/buffer.html#buffer_buf_slice_start_end).
 But for the Object implementation (used in unsupported browsers), this is not possible.
 Therefore, do not rely on this behavior until browser support gets better.
 (Note: currently even Firefox isn't using the Typed Array implementation because of [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=952403).)

-## Performance
+## performance

 See perf tests in `/perf`.